Puara/GuitarAMI/docs/Module_user_guide.md

 The module can operate in 3 different modes:

 - OSC-STA mode: The module becomes a WiFi client (station mode) and will send OSC messages to the addresses/ports configured on the setup page.
 Both the module and recipient must be connected to the same network.
-- OSC-AP mode: The module creates it's own WiFi network (access point) and will send OSC messages to the addresses/ports configured on the setup.
+- OSC-AP mode: The module creates its own WiFi network (access point) and will send OSC messages to the addresses/ports configured on the setup.
 The AP created uses credentials configured on the setup page and recipient must be connected to the module's network.
 The AP's name is created using the instrument's name, e.g, *GuitarAMI_module_XXX*.
 The default password is `mappings`.
 - MIDI mode: The module behaves as a BLE MIDI device, and can be used as a wireless midi controller.

 ### Setup